 The authors wish to thank Amy Bell and Jon Kaplan of the Vermont Agency of Transportation who provided invaluable data and support.
-This work was funded by the United States Department of Transportation through funding of the University of Vermont University Transportation Center.
+This work was funded by the United States Department of Transportation through The University of Vermont University Transportation

+Research Center.
 Our collaborators Drs.
-Jane Kolodinsky and Brian Flynn and their research groups participated in proposal development and planning research started.
+Jane Kolodinsky and Brian Flynn and their research groups participated in proposal development and research planning.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the USDOT or VTrans.